StackVista/stackstate-docs/configure/logging/enable-logging.md

 ---
-description: Enable logging for StackState checks, event handlers and functions
+description: Set the logging level for an instance of a StackState function
 ---

 # Enable logging